School of Social Work

 - Suicide prevention

-Students take advanced coursework to develop and deepen their competence according to their special interests and talents, and specialize in a single method of social work:
+Students take advanced coursework to develop and deepen their competence according to their special interests and talents, and major in either clinical or macro social work practice.

 Diversity in Student Population